Strawberry Cheesecake Recipe

 Why is my cheesecake watery?

 A runny or watery cheesecake can happen for several reasons.
-Overbaking can cause the batter to be flatter and squeeze out the water.
+Overbaking can cause the batter to become flatter and lose moisture.
 Underbaking will make it runny.
 It may just need a little while longer to chill.
 Overmixing can also be the culprit.
 But one of the main reasons people end up with runny or watery cheesecake is from using too much liquid.

 How do you keep a cheesecake from dropping in the center?

-You just have to be patient and not open the oven door before the 40-minute mark, and you will be fine.
-Cheesecakes are like divas, they cannot come out before it’s ready!
-The result is well worth the wait though.
-Avoiding the sharp temperature change is very important, that’s why cooling it in the oven with the door ajar is important.
+the center drops.
+Also, make sure to let it cool gradually with the oven door open.
+You just have to be patient and not open the oven door before the 40-minute mark.
+Cheesecakes are like divas; they cannot come out before they’re ready!
+The result is well worth the wait, though.
+Avoiding sharp temperature changes is critical; that’s why cooling it in the oven with the door ajar is important.

 More strawberry recipes: